In the course of event planning, you get to know a little bit about almost everything under God’s green earth.

 - Jainists: They honor it as the day of Lord Mahavira’s nirvana (spiritual awakening).
-Mahavira is the founder of Jainism and the lighting of diyas during the festival is believed to be an honor to him.
-As well as a symbol of the triumph of knowledge over ignorance.
+Mahavira is the founder of Jainism and the lighting of diyas during the festival is an honor to him.
+It’s also a symbol of the triumph of knowledge over ignorance.

-- In South India: Diwali is considered as a victory of Lord Krishna over the demon Naraka.
+- South India: Here Diwali is as a victory of Lord Krishna over the demon Naraka.
 During his death, Naraka requested that people celebrate the victory of good over evil with new clothes, bursting crackers, exchange gifts, enjoy parties and spruce up their homes.

 Though Buddhists don’t typically celebrate Diwali, Vajrayana Buddhists observe it as the festival of Swanti as do Hindus in the Newar region of Nepal.
 Both Swanti and Tihar are Nepalese variations of the Diwali festival.